jschwarzwalder/aws-sdk-php/docs/guide/credentials.rst

     $provider = CredentialProvider::ini();
     // Cache the results in a memoize function to avoid loading and parsing
-    // the ini file on every API operation.
+    // the ini file on every API operation
     $provider = CredentialProvider::memoize($provider);

     $client = new S3Client([